You can lift heavy KB or BB loads, but push-ups, planks, and other body weight exercises seem to BURN YOU OUT!

 Next time you try a set, see how "on" you are during your sets?
 Do you perform them slowly and carefully or can you let up on the bracing as you lower to the floor/bench, then exert some tension for pushing back up?
 Speed them up so you can express more power.
 Slow and careful will only fatigue you quicker.

-If you find yourself require a lot of tension at the start of your sets, you may need to regress the movement (by elevating your hands) so you can work on your motor pattern.
+If you find yourself requiring a lot of tension at the start of your sets, you may need to regress the movement (by elevating your hands) so you can work on your motor pattern.
 This is a common issue with pull-up progressions: they're too much too soon, and require an over-load of tension before the motor pattern is established.

 I've seen people remain tense during their entire set.
 Everything is done so carefully and controlled that there is no fluidity to their movement.
 It's just rigid.